Rotary International: The first years of the Rotary Club

 In August 1912, the Rotary Club of London received its charter from the Association, marking the first acknowledged Rotary club outside North America.
 It later became known that the Dublin club in Ireland was organized before the London club, but the Dublin club did not receive its charter until after the London club was chartered.

-During World War I, Rotary in Britain increased from 9 to 22 clubs, and other early clubs in other nations included those in Cuba in 1916, Philippines in 1919 and India in 1920.
+During World War I, Rotary in Britain increased from 9 to 22 clubs, and other early clubs in other nations included those in Cuba in 1916, the Philippines in 1919 and India in 1920.

 In 1922, the name was changed to Rotary International.
 From 1923 to 1928, Rotary's office and headquarters were located on E 20th Street (now E Cullerton Street) in the Atwell Building.
 During this same time, the monthly magazine The Rotarian was published mere floors below by Atwell Printing and Binding Company.
 By 1925, Rotary had grown to 200 clubs with more than 20,000 members.
 During the 1930s there was an expanding conflict in Asia between Japan and China and the fear of a confrontation between Japan and the United States.
-In hopes of helping resolve these issues, a leading Japanese international statesman Prince Iyesato Tokugawa was chosen as the Honorary Keynote Speaker at Rotary's Silver (25th) Anniversary Convention/Celebration held in 1930 in Chicago.
-Prince Tokugawa held the influential position of president of Japan's upper house of congress the Diet for 30 years.
+In hopes of helping resolve these issues, a leading Japanese international statesman, Prince Iyesato Tokugawa, was chosen as the Honorary Keynote Speaker at Rotary's 25th Anniversary Convention held in 1930 in Chicago.
+Prince Tokugawa held the position of president of Japan's upper house of congress, the National Diet, for 30 years.
 Tokugawa promoted democratic principles and international goodwill.
-It was only after his passing in 1940 that Japanese militants were able to push Japan into joining the Axis Powers in WWII.
+It was only after his death in 1940 that Japanese militants were able to push Japan into joining the Axis Powers in WWII.